-In addition to the professional services related to the customization and implementation of its software, the Company also provides post-contract support ( PCS ) services, including technical support and maintenance services.
-For those contracts that include PCS service arrangements which are not essential to the functionality of the software solution, we separate the SOP No. 81-1 software services and PCS services utilizing the multiple-element arrangement model prescribed by Emerging Issues Task Force ( EITF ) No. 00-21, Revenue Arrangements with Multiple Deliverables.
+In addition to the professional services related to the customization and implementation of its software, the Company also provides post-contract support (PCS) services, including technical support and maintenance services.
+For those contracts that include PCS service arrangements which are not essential to the functionality of the software solution, we separate the SOP No. 81-1 software services and PCS services utilizing the multiple-element arrangement model prescribed by Emerging Issues Task Force (EITF) No. 00-21, Revenue Arrangements with Multiple Deliverables.
 EITF No. 00-21 addresses the accounting treatment for an arrangement to provide the delivery or performance of multiple products and/or services where the delivery of a product or system or performance of services may occur at different points in time or over different periods of time.
 The Company utilizes EITF No. 00-21 to separate the PCS service elements and allocate total contract consideration to the contract elements based on the relative fair value of those elements.
 Revenues from PCS services are recognized ratably on a straight-line basis over the term of the support and maintenance agreement.

 We also may enter into contingent fee contracts, in which revenue is subject to achievement of savings or other agreed upon results, rather than time spent.
 Due to the nature of contingent fee contracts, we recognize costs as they are incurred on the project and defer revenue recognition until the revenue is realizable and earned as agreed to by our clients.
 Although these contracts can be very rewarding, the profitability of these contracts is dependent on our ability to deliver results for our clients and control the cost of providing these services.
-Both of these types of contracts are typically more results-oriented and are subject to greater risk associated with revenue recognition and overall project profitability than traditional time and materials contracts.
-Revenues and costs associated with contingent fee contracts were not material for the thirteen weeks ended March 31, 2007 or April 1, 2006.
+These types of contracts are typically more results-oriented and are subject to greater risk associated with revenue recognition and overall project profitability than traditional time and materials contracts.
+Revenues and costs associated with contingent fee contracts were \$786,000 and \$236,000, respectively, for the thirteen and thirty-nine weeks ended September 29, 2007 and not material for the thirteen and thirty-nine weeks ended September 30, 2006.